nat-gunner/doc-hack/README.md

 - Combine scripts
 - Create GUI
 - Write a README file for the repository
+- Store all xml files
+- Create a method to merge the different commits in Word

 NOTE: This code is for demonstration and testing purposes only.
 The author makes no claims about its functionality or security, and offers no warranty covering its use.